How are programming languages created?

 - Phlower (this is also real!)

-There are several reason why people would want create their own programming languages:
+There are several reasons why people would want to create their own programming languages:

 - Fewer codes to read and write.

 - Improve and extend the capability of existing languages.

 - Impress your employer and peers with a resume that states: I created my own programming language!

 Besides impressing others, the first point is particularly useful for developers who are in the business of developing their own applications.